Biennial MCS-150 update vs on-demand update

 Does an on-demand update reset the biennial cycle?

-No. The biennial cycle is keyed to the last digit of the USDOT and runs on a fixed every-two-years schedule regardless of intermediate updates.
+No. The biennial cycle is keyed to the last two digits of the USDOT and runs on a fixed every-two-years schedule regardless of intermediate updates.
 An on-demand update for an address change or fleet count change does not reset the biennial deadline.

 What changes trigger an on-demand update?

-Per §390.19(b)(1): change in legal name, principal place of business, ownership, operations classification, or any other significant change to the carrier registration data.
+Per FMCSA registration guidance: change in legal name, principal place of business, ownership, operations classification, or any other significant change to the carrier registration data.
 The 30-day window starts on the effective date of the change.

 Can I skip the biennial if I just filed an on-demand?